 In some cases, implicit bias training is coupled with reconciliation practices, creating opportunities for police to become familiar with, recognize, and apologize on the part of the agency and jurisdiction for past harms, especially the biased treatment of Black people and other marginalized populations (e.g. the LGBTQIA community).
 This process involves excavating the history of abusive policing practices toward people of color, from their roots in slavery and evolution into Jim Crow laws, and examining more recent criminal justice practices that are oppressive to marginalized populations.
 One dimension of the work involves recognition by police that some members of the public may hold their own implicit biases about police based upon this history.
 While research has documented the ability of reconciliation processes to mend deep-seated wounds inflicted by members of dominant groups on subjugated populations, no research has identified the degree to which they may bolster police implicit bias trainings and promote less disparate policing practices.

 Despite the growth and prevalence of police implicit bias training, strong evaluations on its effectiveness are scarce.
-One rigorous study of the New York Police Department examined the impact of the Fair and Impartial Implicit Bias Training on police activities and interactions with members of the public.
-The curriculum consisted of an eight-hour training grounded in contact theory, which hypothesizes that officers who seek out positive interactions with members of racial, ethnic, and other marginalized identity groups can moderate their personal biases and, in turn, reduce the degree to which those biases lead to disparate responses.
-This curriculum was delivered to 15,000 officers at randomized, pre-specified points in time.
+One rigorous study of the New York Police Department examined the impact of the Fair and Impartial Policing training on police activities and interactions with members of the public.
+The curriculum consisted of an eight-hour training divided over six modules, which together are designed to heighten participants' awareness of their biases and equip them with tolls to manage them in order to neutralize their effects.
+This curriculum was delivered to over 15,000 officers at randomized, pre-specified points in time.
 Pre- and post-training surveys of participants detected modest and short-term effects on officers’ recognition of personal biases.
 But researchers found no correlation between the training and changes in racial disparities in stops; frisks, searches and use of force during stops; arrests; use of force in arrests; summonses, or citizen complaints.
 Other research has been confined solely to the question of whether officers trained in implicit bias expressed an understanding and increased awareness of the concept of biases and the way they can influence decision-making.
-For example, evaluators conducted surveys prior to and following a 40-hour, classroom-based implicit bias training in the six police departments involved in a pilot program conducted by the National Initiative for Building Community Trust and Justice.
+For example, evaluators conducted surveys prior to and following an eight-hour, classroom-based implicit bias training in the six police departments involved in a pilot program conducted by the National Initiative for Building Community Trust and Justice.
 Researchers found that immediately following the training, officers had greater understanding of the potential for implicit biases to yield disparate impacts, as well as an improved knowledge of the situational factors that influence their decisions.
 The evaluation did not include an examination of the degree to which such understanding influenced officer behaviors in the field.

 Evaluations of implicit bias training in non-policing contexts can be helpful in understanding the potential effectiveness of implicit bias training in police departments.
 Research has found that one-time interventions can result in short-term reductions in implicit biases, but those reductions do not persist over time.
-Evidence from social psychological research on implicit bias training in general (not specific to policing) suggests that longer-duration and more intensive interventions, including those focused on repeated practice, may prove more effective.
+Evidence from social psychological research on implicit bias in general (not specific to policing) suggests that longer-duration and more intensive interventions, including those focused on repeated practice, may prove more effective.
+In addition, a randomized controlled trial of university faculty trained in gender bias awareness found that treatment group members were more likely to report taking actions to promote gender equity following the training.

 Critical Policy Elements